- Our Businesses

 The prompt disclosure of information about our products and services is vital to earning and building trust with customers.

-Therefore, Hitachi Construction Machinery shares information through various media, including its corporate website and social media, and strives to ensure customers are informed of information concerning recalls.
+Therefore, Hitachi Construction Machinery shares information through various media, including its corporate website, and strives to ensure customers are informed of information concerning recalls.

 For example, to ensure the quality and safety of our machines driven on public roads by customers, we collect, study and analyze information on defects that occur after a machine is sold.
 If a defect does not or may not conform with a safety standard, we have a system in place to ensure full compliance with the recall system stipulated in Japan’s Road Vehicles Act.
 This includes immediately issuing a recall notice to Japan’s Ministry of Land, Infrastructure, Transport and Tourism and repairing applicable machines free of charge.